 I am not ready yet.

 Every palpitation I get is a flashback of these moments.
 Some days are so beautiful and the sun shines, blanketing everything in gold.
-The air is perfect and you have everything the be grateful for but still, sometimes those moments tickle your neck because you are so scared to lose everything.
+The air is perfect and I have everything the be grateful for but still, sometimes those moments tickle my neck because I am so scared to lose everything.

 You are not alone.